Dog Aggressive When Taking Harness Off – Causes, Training & Prevention

 If your dog is suddenly exhibiting aggression towards the removal of their harness, it could be for one of several reasons.
 Seven reasons for this behavior are listed below:

-3. Your dog may be protecting their territory.
-If they see the harness as a symbol of dominance, they may become aggressive when it is removed to assert their dominance.
+- Your dog may be protecting its territory.
+If it sees the harness as a symbol of dominance, it may become aggressive when it is removed to assert its dominance.

-If your dog is suddenly exhibiting aggression, it’s essential to rule out any possible medical causes before assuming it is behavioral.
+If your dog suddenly exhibits aggression, it’s essential to rule out any possible medical causes before assuming it is behavioral.

 Prevention of Dog Aggressive Behavior When Taking Harness Off